bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/concurrency-control.md

 The Governor interface is used for gaining access to a limited resource and later signalling that you are finished with that resource.
 It is intentionally designed in a way that permits dynamically changing limits.

 There is only a single method required by the Governor interface: `acquire`, returning a Promise that eventually resolves with a `GovernorToken`.
 A `GovernorToken` has a `release` method to indicate that the resource is no longer needed.
-The `GovernorToken` can also be automatically disposed using `using` syntax from the [Explicit Resource Management proposal](https://github.com/tc39/proposal-explicit-resource-management).
+The `GovernorToken` can also be automatically disposed using `using` syntax from the [[resource-management]] proposal.

 A Governor is meant to control access to resources among mutually trustworthy parties.
 For adversarial scenarios, a [Capability](https://gist.github.com/michaelficarra/415941f94ed2249b5322d077aeaa6f96) should be used instead.